sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Process bibliographies for LaTeX, etc
+Short desc    : Process bibliographies for LaTeX, etc
 URL          : http://tug.org/texlive/
-Лицензия     : Knuth
+License      : Knuth
-Описание     : BibTeX allows the user to store his citation data in generic
+Descript     : BibTeX allows the user to store his citation data in generic
              : form, while printing citations in a document in the form
              : specified by a BibTeX style, to be specified in the document
              : itself (one often needs a LaTeX citation-style package, such as